rob-ng15/Silice-Playground/J1EFORTH/README.md

 The VGA/HDMI output is a multiplexed bitmap and character display, with the following layers in order:

+* Background with configurable, but not yet implemented designs
-* Background colour - single { rrrgggbbb } colour.
+* - single { rrggbb } colour.
-* 640 x 480 (de10nano) or 320 x 240 (ulx3s with double sized pixels) 512 colour { Arrrgggbbb } bitmap display.
+* 640 x 480 (de10nano) or 320 x 240 (ulx3s with double sized pixels) 64 colour { Arrggbb } bitmap display.
 * - If A (ALPHA) is 1, then the background colour is displayed.
+* - Includes a simple GPU to:
+* - - Draw pixels
-* - Includes a simple GPU to draw pixels, lines (via Bresenham's Line Drawing Algorithm) and filled rectangles.
+* - - Lines (via Bresenham's Line Drawing Algorithm)
+* - - Circles (via Bresenham's Circle Drawing Algorithm)
+* - - Filled rectangles
+* - - Blitter for 16 x 16 1 bit tiles
-* 80 x 30 512 colour text display, using IBM 8x16 256 character ROM
+* 80 x 30 64 colour text display, using IBM 8x16 256 character ROM
 * - Includes a simple TPU to draw characters on the display (will be expanded)
 * - Each character has 3 attributes
 * - - Character code
-* - - Foreground colour { rrrgggbbb }
+* - - Foreground colour { rrggbb }
-* - - Background colour { Arrrgggbbb ) if A (ALPHA) is 1, then the bitmap or background colour is displayed.
+* - - Background colour { Arrggbb ) if A (ALPHA) is 1, then the bitmap or background colour is displayed.
 * 80 x 8 2 colour blue/white text display, using IBM 8x8 256 character ROM as input/output terminal
 * - Includes a simple terminal output protocol to display characters
 * - Includes a flashing cursor